The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-When your credit score is in the lowest range — 579 or below — finding a credit card issuer who will approve you for one of its products can seem like an impossible feat.
+When your FICO credit score is in the lowest range — 579 or below — finding a credit card issuer who will approve you for one of its products can seem like an impossible feat.
 Fortunately, card issuers offer one type of credit card that almost anyone can be approved for.

 With a secured credit card, consumers with poor credit get the chance to build credit, practice good credit card habits and prove their creditworthiness over time.
 This form of credit requires a cash deposit to secure a line of credit.
-However, despite having to pay a deposit, secured credit cards function like any traditional credit cards.
+However, despite having to pay a deposit, secured credit cards can function like traditional credit cards.

 What is a secured credit card?